novix-sa/Pyplan/docs/Quick Start.md

 ## **Evaluating and Visualizing Data**
-Open the app called "My
+Open the app called "My First App" that you will find in the Public folder:
+(insertar imagen del file manager)

 In order to understand how the Pyplan evaluation works

 ### How does it evaluation works